Highlights for nitroglycerin

 - Don’t put this medication in your car’s glove compartment or leave it in the car.
 Be sure to avoid doing this when the weather is very hot or very cold.

 To take this drug, place it under your tongue or on the inside of your cheek.
-Don’t swallow the drug.
-Instead, let it dissolve.
-Do not eat or drink anything until the drug has completely dissolved.
+Don’t swallow the tablet.
+Instead, let it dissolve in your mouth.
+Don’t eat or drink anything until the drug has completely dissolved.
 If you smoke, don’t smoke until the drug has fully dissolved.

 This drug may lower your blood pressure and heart rate.
 Your doctor may check your blood pressure and heart rate before and during your treatment.
 They may also ask you to check your blood pressure and heart rate at home.
 If your blood pressure and heart rate drop too low, your doctor may reduce your dosage, stop your treatment, or give you a different form of nitroglycerin.